Stock Analysis on Net

 3 Click competitor name to see calculations.

-The financial data reveals several notable trends in the company's performance over the six-year period.
+The financial data reveals several important trends over the six-year period under review.

 Economic Profit